BodyCopy/lori-website/site/content/post/scotland-united-kingdom.md

 ---
 **Monday September 2nd**

 Off to a great start, breezed thru customs at Pearson and again in Glasgow.
-Didn’t even have to chat with a live body, passport scanned electronically and we’re are in.
+Didn’t even have to chat with a live body, passport scanned electronically and we’re all in.
 Only glitch on way over was me feeling ill, not sure if it was the food or altitude but nearly passed out on plane.

 Now it will be the effort to stay up all day to beat the jet lag.
 Walked over to the Ballantrae Hotel on York Street from the Edinburgh train station, dropped off luggage and headed over to the Royal Mile.
 Loads of cool pubs, and miles of wool shops.
 Went on a hunt for tartan colours, only to find that only the most common are stocked.
-The architecture is amazing especially the 6 storey tenement buildings.
+The architecture is amazing especially the six storey tenement buildings.

 ![](/img/img_0150.jpg)

-Went to the Deacon Brodie’s Tavern ( a Scottish version of Dr Jekyll-Mr Hyde) pub and had a late lunch.
+Went to the Deacon Brodie’s Tavern ( a Scottish version of Dr Jekyll-Mr Hyde story) pub and had a late lunch.
 Then we wandered down the Royal Mile and went to the Edinburgh Museum for some local history.

 ![](/img/img_0156.jpg)